hwangsab/EE-399-HW2/README.md

 of the dataset.

-In parts (d) and (e), we will use different methods to find the first six eigenvectors and principal component directions, respectively, of the matrix X. We will then compare the first eigenvector found using both methods and compute the norm of the difference in their absolute values.
+In parts (d) and (e), we will use different methods to find the first six eigenvectors and principal component directions, respectively, of the matrix $X$.
+We will then compare the first eigenvector found using both methods and compute the norm of the difference in their absolute values.

 Finally, we will compute the percentage of variance captured by each of the first six SVD modes and plot the first six SVD modes.
-This will give us an idea of how much information is retained by using these modes to represent the images instead of the original matrix X.
+This will give us an idea of how much information is retained by using these modes to represent the images instead of the original matrix $X$.

 ## Theoretical Background:
 To successfully complete this assignment, a solid foundation in linear algebra and its applications